Mulberry Charlotte Russe

 DIFFERENT VARIETIES OF HELENIUM

-There are many, many varieties of Helenium and some definitely grow stronger, taller and produce more flowers than others, so click here to see our list and pictures of recommended Helenum varieties.
+There are many, many varieties of Helenium and some definitely grow stronger, taller and produce more flowers than others, so click here to see our list and pictures of recommended Helenium varieties.

 As far as general health is concerned there is very little difference between Helenium varieties.
 All varieties (except "Double Trouble") are very attractive to butterflies, bees and lots of other insects.